-You'll usually be sent an appointment letter when your baby or child is due for a routine vaccination.
+You'll usually be contacted by your GP surgery when your child is due for a routine vaccination.
 This could be a letter, text, phone call or email.

 It could be at your GP practice or a local child health clinic.